 Many business owners know to verify a contractor’s license number and to get a copy of the company insurance.
 However, they don’t always call to verify that insurance and confirm the coverage is active.

-Another thing you should always check is that the contractor has complete coverage for the entire crew.
-If that contractor hands you a copy of his or her insurance, and it doesn’t reflect general liability, auto, and workmen’s compensation coverage, that should be a red flag.
-Likewise, if the contractor has a crew and will be driving onto your property, that company should have all three of those coverages showing on their insurance.
+Also, always check that the contractor has complete coverage for the entire crew.
+If that contractor hands you a copy of his or her insurance, check that they have general liability, auto, and workmen’s compensation coverage.
+The lack of any of these insurances should cause concern.

 Their team should be covered under the umbrella of the company’s LLC.
 That simply means if one of the crew gets hurt, the contractor is covered—not you— in which case you would be liable for any injuries and could ultimately be sued.